GuilhermeIsNotUnix/Gambit/README.md

 # Gambit

-Gambit is a shutdown scheduler utility software foGuilhermeIsNotUnixr Windows made in Go programming language with the Fyne GUI library.
+Gambit is a shutdown scheduler utility software for Windows made in Go programming language with the Fyne GUI library.
 Gambit is licensed under the Apache-2.0 license, please read it carefully.
 Get it here (or on the releases tab): https://guilhermeisnotunix.github.io/software/gambit

 ## Windows SmartScreen or Antivirus preventing use